nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Lightning Trap (1, Lightning Trap of Sparking)
 - 1.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
 - 1.0 Raise Spectre (1, Raise Spectre of Transience)
-- 1.0 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
 - 1.0 Scorching Ray (1, Scorching Ray of Immolation)
 - 1.0 Soulrend (2, Soulrend of the Spiral, Soulrend of Reaping)
 - 1.0 Storm Brand (1, Storm Brand of Indecision)